Final alternate jurors chosen in Trump trial as opening statements near

 The final five alternate jurors in former President Donald Trump's New York criminal trial were selected on Friday, teeing up opening statements in the trial to begin on Monday.

-More were dismissed when proceedings got underway Friday, including several who said they had concluded they couldn't be impartial.
-The jurors and alternates were selected from two groups of 96 Manhattanites summoned for jury service.
+More were dismissed when proceedings got underway Friday, including several who said they had concluded they couldn't put aside their biases or opinions of Trump.
+Questioning of the remaining potential alternates continued into the afternoon until all five seats were filled.

-Merchan indicated that he would also hold a pretrial hearing to set the scope of topics prosecutors would be allowed to broach if Trump decides to take the stand in his own defense if jury selection wrapped up early enough on Friday.
+Merchan said the court would proceed to a pretrial hearing to discuss the topics prosecutors would be allowed to broach if Trump decides to take the stand in his own defense.

 Prosecutors indicated in a filing made public Wednesday that they want to question Trump about a host of high-profile legal defeats to attack his credibility.
 The list includes an almost half-billion-dollar civil fraud judgment recently handed down in another New York court, a pair of unanimous civil federal jury verdicts finding him liable for defamation and sexual abuse of the writer E. Jean Carroll, gag order violations, and sanctions for what a judge concluded was a "frivolous, bad faith lawsuit" against Hillary Clinton.